Treat customer care like an customer centric inbound sales opportunity. Here’s why.

-Here are some customer care tips, in response to a business situation I just came across.
-I thought this situation could have been handled better by the vendor on the opposite end.
+Here’s what happened to me, in a business situation I went through.
+I thought it could have been handled better by the vendor on the opposite end.

 I want to share how this vendor could have improved my customer experience in this interaction, and the lessons I learned.
 I’d like to help you avoid similar problems with your customers.